Near Eastern archaeology: Egypt

-Southern Levant/Syria-Palestine
+Southern Levant

 The name Levant (or Syria-Palestine) is used to refer to the area adjacent to the east coast of the Mediterranean.
 The southern region included in this term encompasses Israel, the West Bank, Gaza Strip, and part of Jordan.
 Palestine was its ancient Roman and Byzantine name and was also in use during the Crusades (1095–1291), the period of Ottoman rule (1517-1917) and the British Mandate (1918–1948).
-The same region is also called the Holy Land, the Land of Israel, and Canaan because of biblical associations.
+The same region is also called the Holy Land, the Land of Israel, and Canaan.
 The foregoing names can be perceived as having political overtones, meaning that the more neutral, geographically based term the southern Levant has become popular with archaeologists who wish to refer to this area without prejudice or political orientation.
 In many contexts the Sinai Peninsula is also considered to be part of the southern Levant, although it is part of the modern state of Egypt.
 Archaeologically, it is distinguished from the heartland of Egypt, the Nile Valley and Delta.